mcrmfc/chef-pa11y/README.md

 ```

 Note this cookbook is in active development and currently has only been tested
-on a Vagrant centos instance.
+on a Vagrant Centos 7 and Ubuntu 14.04  instance.